 From the author of Queen of Egypt comes a new historical fantasy set in Ancient Egypt.

-When a Babylonian princess is sent to marry Pharaoh, she expects to be his queen.
-But she arrives in Egypt to discover Pharaoh already has hundreds of wives and she’s just the latest.
+Sent to the enigmatic kingdom of Egypt to seal the alliance between two countries, a Babylonian princess expects to become queen.
+Yet she arrives to a reality far from her expectations — Pharaoh already has hundreds of wives and she’s just the latest.

-Sent to the Palace of the Ornaments to live with the rest of the women in Pharaoh’s harem, she has two choices: she can accept her status at the bottom of the harem’s hierarchy or she can fight for the destiny she came to Egypt to claim.
+With her chance of ruling beside Pharaoh now all but impossible, Kassaya has two choices: she can accept her status at the bottom of the palace hierarchy or she can fight for the destiny she came to Egypt to claim.

 Also in this series:

 “Princess!
 Quick!
 Father!”